 Park Closures and Limitations

 Visitors are encouraged to review the park safety alerts prior to their visit.
 Most areas are open.
-Visitors are encouraged to practice guidelines recommended by the CDC and state of Virginia during their visit.
-The staff at Prince William Forest Park are evaluating park operations as COVID-19 guidelines continue to change.
+Prince William Forest RV Campground, Turkey Run Ridge Group Campground, the orienteering course, and Cabin Camp 3 are currently closed due to infrastructure improvements.
+Be alert for construction vehicles in the park and follow all safety guidelines.
+Visitors are also encouraged to practice health safety guidelines recommended by the CDC and state of Virginia during their visit.
 Mask wearing is optional.

 Safety and Weather